Šulpae: Name

 The earliest attested form of Šulpae's name in cuneiform is dŠul-pa-è, already found in Early Dynastic texts from Fara and Adab, though it gradually changed to dŠul-pa-è-a, which appears in some, though not all, of the Old Babylonian copies of the Kesh Temple Hymn, and most likely became the default in the first millennium BCE, though less common variants are also attested, for example dŠu-ul-pé.
 Contrary to assumptions in earlier scholarship, the theonyms dŠul-pa-è-dar-a and dŠul-pa-è-ùtul-a are no longer recognized as variants of his name, and are instead presumed to refer to separate deities.

-In addition to the common spelling "Šulpae," other transcriptions can also be found in Assyriological publications, for example Šulpa'e (in the Reallexikon der Assyriologie und Vorderasiatischen Archäologie), Šul-pa-eda and Šul-pa-e.
+In addition to the common romanization "Šulpae", other spellings can also be found in Assyriological publications, for example Šulpa'e (in the Reallexikon der Assyriologie und Vorderasiatischen Archäologie), Šul-pa-eda and Šul-pa-e.

-It is agreed that Šulpae's name can be translated from Sumerian as "the youth shining forth" or "the young one shining forth."
+It is agreed that Šulpae's name can be translated from Sumerian as "the youth shining forth" or "the young one shining forth".
 However, Jeremy Black and Anthony Green argue that despite the meaning of his name, he was not considered to be a youthful god.

 The theonym Lugaludda (dLugal-ud-da), "lord of the demons," first attested in an Ur III offering list from Puzrish-Dagan, appears as Šulpae's alternate name in the god list An = Anum and in its Old Babylonian forerunner.